Yes, America's Anchorman is away, and this is your undocumented anchor man sitting in.

 Whatever you want to talk about, I'm game.

-If you're a liberal and you loving it, and you're thinking Obama's a shoein, and you're having a grand time, and you're chugging down that four dollar a gallon gas like crazy.
+If you're a liberal and you're loving it and you're thinking Obama's a shoo-in and you're having a grand time and you're chugging down that $4 a gallon gas like crazy, you can't get enough of it.

-You want to put a cocktail umbrella in it and dance around the gas station forecourt.
+You want to put a cocktail umbrella in it and dance around the gas station forecourt?

 Give me a call.